badpaybad/sse_intergrated_with_laravel/README.md

 # last check this git for more sse with old version of Laravel
 For old version Laravel because I use Dotenv\Parser; to parse file .env https://github.com/badpaybad/php_laravel_sse
+- there are some line code changed in EventListenerHelper.php